PolyArch/cs259/05-homeworks.md

 gem5 is absolutely brutal to the compiler ... requiring >8 GB RAM to compile the x86 version.
 I believe the main issue is code size coming from the instruction decoder (think thousand-item switch case).
-If you don't have a fast machine with a large RAM that you like to use, then you are welcome to use my 24-core server ```tetracosa.cs.ucla.edu```.
+If you have access to the SEAS machines (eg. ```lnxsrv01.seas.ucla.edu```), then these are a good choice.
+If you don't have another fast machine with a large RAM that you like to use, then you are welcome to use my 24-core server ```tetracosa.cs.ucla.edu```.
 This machine can only be accessed from campus (though you could ssh through ```lion.cs.ucla.edu``` for remote access).